-At D'Amore-McKim, we strive to provide students with transformative experiential learning and this one-week residency is among the most rewarding.
+At D'Amore-McKim, we strive to provide students with transformative experiential learning and this one-week residency explores the intersection of government and business.
+Meeting with current and former legislators and staff, senior civil servants, business executives, lobbyists and other officials to learn first-hand how public policy affects the U.S. and global economies.
 We're one of only 17 schools offering students the chance to earn academic credit in the nation's capitol meeting important policy makers and forming lasting connections with MBA candidates from across the country.

 Discover how policy shapes the business landscape